ggrrrr/notification-system/DESIGN.md

 Current implemention is that single instance will have single thread for procssing incomming events.

-To scale we only need to increase the number of instances per service. ( Kubernets replicas) We have three scenarios:
+To scale we only need to increase the number of instances per service. ( Kubernets replicas)

+Number of consumers per topic / group id depends on number of partitions per topic.
+We have three scenarios:

 1. number of partitions == instances